Do you want a cookie?

 Here you will find all the companion plants and antagonistic plants of the aubergine listed in a table:

-Companion plants Antagonistic plants
+Companion Plants Antagonistic Plants

-Cabbages (cauliflower, broccoli, kohlrabi, kale, ...)
-Beetroot
+cabbages (cauliflower, broccoli, kohlrabi, kale, ...) beetroot

-Succession cropping
+Succession Cropping

 Aubergines are thermophilic plants and do not tolerate frost.
 You should therefore only plant them out in the open after the last frosts - which is usually after the Ice Saints in mid-May.
 Until then, the space in the bed is still free.
 You can therefore grow fast-growing plants such as lettuce and radishes as a pre-crop.
 In the fall, it is then too cold for aubergines and the space is free for a subsequent crop of hardy plants such as spinach, winter lettuce, garlic and green manure (e.g. mustard or clover).

 Aubergines are perennial plants in their native habitat.
 If you grow aubergine in a greenhouse or pot, you can even overwinter your plant if necessary.
-You can find out more about how to overwinter aubergines and general information about growing aubergines in our article Planting aubergines.
+You can find out more about how to overwinter aubergines and general information about growing aubergines in our article Planting Eggplants.

-Crop rotation
+Crop Rotation

 Like all crops, eggplants should not be grown in the same place every year, as diseases and pests can quickly colonize the soil.
 For this reason, you should ideally not grow egg plants or other nightshade plants in a bed for 3-4 years after growing them there.
 Green manuring between the years helps to enrich the soil with nutrients again after growing heavy eaters such as eggplant.
 Beans, peas, mustard, clover or other nitrogen-fixing plants are suitable for this.